 Also available is a fully assembled and programmed PCB without the DC power supply and case.

 The board has a 6 pin ISP header for firmware updates.
-Using it requires an AVR programmer with a 6 pin cable.
+Using it requires an AVR programmer with a 6 pin cable and a pogo pin programming adapter.
 The firmware requires only standard AVR GCC and AVR libc to build, and is open source and available on GitHub.

 The design is intended to produce an Allan variance of 1E-9 or less for the TCXO or 1E-10 or less for the OCXO (assuming good GPS reception and good mechanical and temperature stability).
 The free-running DOT050V oscillator has a short term spec of no worse than 1E-9 @ 𝜏 10^0, but in actual fact usually achieves around 7E-11.
 The free-running OH300 oscillator has a short-term spec of no worse than 1E-11 @ 𝜏 10^0, but usually achieves around 8E-12.
 The blue graphs in the gallery are comparisons between a unit equipped with a DOT050V oscillator running against a Thunderbolt GPSDO over a 24 hour period, and are reasonably characteristic.
 The pink graphs are comparisons between a unit equipped with an OH300 oscillator running against the Thunderbolt after several days of warming up.
 Again, they are reasonably characteristic.